Djibouti: Tourism

 Tourism in Djibouti is one of the growing economic sectors of the country and is an industry that generates less than 80,000 arrivals per year, mostly the family and friends of the soldiers stationed in the country's major naval bases.
-Although the numbers are on the rise, there are talks of the visa on arrival being stopped, which could limit tourism growth.

 Infrastructure makes it difficult for tourists to travel independently and costs of private tours are high.
 Since the re-opening of the train line from Addis Ababa to Djibouti in January 2018, travel by land has also resumed.
 Djibouti's two main geological marvels, Lake Abbe and Lake Assal, are the country's top tourist destinations.
 The two sites draw hundreds of tourists every year looking for remote places that are not visited by many.

 Energy

 Djibouti has an installed electrical power generating capacity of 126 MW from fuel oil and diesel plants.
 In 2002 electrical power output was put at 232 GWh, with consumption at 216 GWh.
 At 2015, per capita annual electricity consumption is about 330 kilowatt-hours (kWh); moreover, about 45% of the population does not have access to electricity, and the level of unmet demand in the country's power sector is significant.
 Increased hydropower imports from Ethiopia, which satisfies 65% of Djibouti's demand, will play a significant role in boosting the country's renewable energy supply.
 The geothermal potential has generated particular interest in Japan, with 13 potential sites; they have already started the construction on one site near Lake Assal.
 The construction of the photovoltaic power station (solar farms) in Grand Bara will generate 50 MW capacity.